walt-id/waltid-identity/waltid-applications/waltid-web-portal2/README.md

 - Prefer HTTPS (or localhost) so the page is a secure context
 - Hosted demos may also need a Chrome origin-trial token for the site origin

-If DC API is unavailable, use QR / deep link delivery — the issuer API is unchanged.
+If DC API is unavailable, the portal disables that delivery option and links to the docs above — use QR / deep link instead.
+The issuer API is unchanged.

 ### Credential Verification Flow